FFAR Awards $790,000 Grant to Revolutionize Food Processing Industry

 University of California, Davis researchers testing new drying process to reduce food waste and energy use

-“The Foundation for Food and Agriculture Research is proud to support research with such exciting potential to reduce food waste and improve energy efficiency,” said Sally Rockey, Executive Director of the Foundation for Food and Agriculture Research.
+“The Foundation for Food & Agriculture Research is proud to support research with such exciting potential to reduce food waste and improve energy efficiency,” said Dr. Sally Rockey, Executive Director of the Foundation for Food & Agriculture Research.
 “This project exemplifies how new innovations can help us produce a safe, reliable food supply that uses resources more efficiently.”

 Moisture must be removed from harvested agricultural products to safely preserve them prior to processing into food products.
 For example, wheat needs to be dried before it can be ground into flour for distribution or processing into other foods.
 Inadequately dried commodities deteriorate in storage, accounting for around 60 percent of postharvest food loss worldwide.
 Lack of sufficient drying in food handling can also lead to the presence of mycotoxins, chemicals produced by fungi that, when consumed, can cause negative health outcomes in both animals and humans.
 In addition, drying is used extensively in food processing, such as in production of tomato paste or other concentrates.